moladub/docker-on-aws/README.md

 You should be able to see the content you pasted in the index.html file displayed in the browser.

 Congratulations!
-You have successfully set up an Apache web server inside a Docker container on an AWS EC2 instance.
+You have successfully set up an Apache web server inside a Docker container on an AWS EC2 instance...